 You can choose from daily or weekly payments, which OnDeck will automatically deduct from your business bank account.

 OnDeck is ideal for businesses that face unexpected expenses or need to bolster cash flow during slow seasons.
 Its looser lending guidelines make it easier to borrow money if you have a less-than-perfect credit score.

 The Business Backer

-The Business Backer purportedly reports to the Experian business credit bureau and is a good resource for fast short-term financing.
-This lender offers fixed interest rate small business loans or purchase of receivables of up to $200,000 and business lines of credit up to $100,000.
-It’s also known to be more transparent than many other lenders in the industry.
+The Business Backer purportedly reports to the Experian business credit bureau and is a good resource for fast, short-term financing.
+This lender offers fixed interest rate small business loans or purchase of receivables of up to $200,000 as well as business lines of credit up to $100,000.

-While it works with borrowers who don’t have excellent credit ratings, the lender does charge higher fees than some other lenders.
-The loans are fixed interest so the rate stays constant and you don’t have to worry about fluctuations throughout the duration of the loan.
+While the company works with borrowers who don’t have excellent credit ratings, it does charge higher fees than some other lenders.

-The Business Backer is a sound choice if you need short-term financing fast and have a personal credit rating of 550 or more but can’t qualify for business loans at lower interest rates.
-You also need to be in business for over a year and generate annual revenue of $250,000 or more to qualify for the provider’s loan or have 6 months in business and $50,000 in annual revenue for a business line of credit.
+That said, The Business Backer is a sound choice if you have a personal credit rating of 550-560 or higher but can’t qualify for business loans at lower interest rates.
+You need to be in business for over a year and generate annual revenue of $100,000 or more to qualify for the provider’s loan or have 6 months in business and $50,000 in annual revenue for a business line of credit.

-Having a high business credit score can help you more easily qualify for loans and receive better loan terms.
-When you use business credits, you can separate your personal and business financial obligations to protect your personal finances.
+Having a high business credit score can help you more easily qualify for financing and receive better loan terms.
+When you use business credit, you can separate your personal and business financial obligations, which can help protect your personal finances.
 Also, you can negotiate better terms with suppliers and access more avenues to obtain cash for growth and expansion.

-While many factors affect how you choose an alternative lender, using one that reports to credit bureaus can have a lasting impact on your business’s credit history and trustworthiness.
+While many factors affect how you choose a financing provider, using a lender that reports to the credit bureaus can have a lasting impact on your business’s credit history and borrowing reliability.